darron/ff/README.md

 - [x] SQLite file creation if it doesn't exist.
 - [x] SQLite file migration if it isn't already done.
 - [x] Cross compile for Linux w/SQLite3?
+- [x] Deploy to domain name? massmurdercanada.org
+- [x] Put Behind Cloudflare?
-- [ ] Will need to run migrations later on - how do we do that? bin/ff migrate?
+- [x] Will need to run migrations later on - how do we do that? bin/ff migrate?
 - [x] SQLite stream to storage?
 - [x] Integrate News Stories with Web downloading.
+- [ ] Get CRUD working for Record
+- [ ] Get CRUD working for NewsStory
 - [ ] Integrate News Stories with AI Summaries.
 - [ ] Need some additional JWT work: actually check the claims - how to get them generated and asssigned to me?
 - [ ] Postgres Implementation of Record